wang-xiaoliang/wang-xiaoliang.github.io/index.md

 News

 March, 2023.
-Dr. Xiaoliang Wang will serve in Technical Program Committee (TPC) of [IEEE IRI 2023](https://homepages.uc.edu/~niunn/IRI23/).
+Dr. Xiaoliang Wang serves in Technical Program Committee (TPC) of [IEEE IRI 2023](https://homepages.uc.edu/~niunn/IRI23/).
 Please consider submitting your research work.
-Thank you!&nbsp;<br><br>
+Thank you!

 Fall 2022, Dr. Xiaoliang Wang joins State University of New York (SUNY)-Oswego as an Assistant Professor with Biomedical and Health Informatics Program in Computer Science Department.